 wildlife - We aim to garden organically, use companion planting and we've planted our borders with the aim of attracting birds and insects.
 There's a woodland area which is left unstrimmed and with wood debris to provide a habitat for insects and small mammals.
 We keep a wildlife notebook in the sitting room to record sightings of wildlife and flora by our guests and ourselves.
 Recent sightings have included ospreys, peregrine falcons, golden eagles, red deer (on our lawn at night), puffins (at Duncansby), otters, seals, dolphins and orcas.

 charities - We are members of, and support, the John Muir Trust, which works to protect wild places, and of the National Trust for Scotland.
-Locally we volunteer for the Helmsdale Woodlanders, the Helmsdale Community Council and Timespan.
+Locally we volunteer for the Helmsdale Woodlanders, the Helmsdale Community Council, the John o'Groats trail and Timespan.